The 25 best video game stories to play right now

-The finest and best video game stories ever, from Mass Effect 2's intergalactic soap opera, to Life is Strange's affecting, grounded drama
+The best video game stories of all time, from Mass Effect 2's intergalactic soap opera to Life is Strange's affecting drama

 The best game stories are often those that stay with you long after they've come to a close.
-Whether that be because they personally resonate with you, capture your heart, or leave a lasting impression, there are so many memorable stories in games to discover.
-Thanks to the interactive nature of games, it can often feel like we are helping to shape the stories we experience, with choices that can lead to different outcomes.
+Just like reading a masterpiece or watching a blockbuster, games have the power to suck you into brilliant worlds, resonate with you personally, and leave a lasting impression as they capture your heart.
+In fact, thanks to the interactive nature of games, it can often feel like we are helping to shape the stories we experience with choices that can lead to different outcomes.

-Choosing the best game stories of all time is no easy feat.
-Over the years we've seen a myriad of adventures that show off the storytelling talents of the writers behind them.
+With more and more new games putting writing as a top priority, choosing the best game stories of all time is no easy feat.
+Over the years, we've seen a myriad of adventures that show off the storytelling talents of the writers behind them.
 Some of the best RPGs and best single-player games around, for example, are home to many memorable stories, but there are plenty to discover across several different genres.
-Tackling various themes, topics, and scenarios, the very best stories also bring to life lots of iconic characters who can draw us through the narrative and immerse us in virtual worlds.
+Tackling various themes, topics, and scenarios, the very best stories also bring to life lots of iconic characters who can immerse us in virtual worlds.

-From big sprawling journeys to the indie gems with plenty of heart, read on below as we take you through our selection of the best game stories
+From big, sprawling journeys to the indie gems with plenty of heart, read on below as we take you through our selection of the best game stories to play right now.

 25. Marvel's Guardian's of the Galaxy